lucaballotta/sparse-control/README.md

 The cost functions are defined in _control_design/cost_function.py_.
 For more details, please see the documentation in the scripts.

-## Link to paper
+## Link to papers
 Arxiv: https://arxiv.org/abs/2407.12125

-Please cite as: L. Ballotta, G. Joseph, and I. R. Thete, "Pointwise-Sparse Actuator Scheduling for Linear Systems with Controllability Guarantee," _arXiv e-prints_, page arxiv:2407.12125, 2024.
+Please cite as: L. Ballotta, G. Joseph and I. R. Thete, "Pointwise-Sparse Actuator Scheduling for Linear Systems with Controllability Guarantee," in _IEEE Control Systems Letters_, 2024.